Weather of 2014

 The following is a list of weather events that occurred on Earth in the year 2014.
 There were several natural disasters around the world from various types of weather, including blizzards, cold waves, droughts, heat waves, tornadoes, and tropical cyclones.
 In September, floods in India and Pakistan killed 557 people.
 The costliest single event was Typhoon Rammasun, which killed 225 people and left over US$8 billion in damage when it moved through the Philippines, China, and Vietnam.

 Winter storms and cold waves

 A cold wave affected North America from January to April, causing US$5 billion in damage.

 In January, Cyclone Christina, a European windstorm, caused three fatalities and €375 million in damage across western Europe.

 In April, an avalanche on Mount Everest killed 16 people.

 In November, a cold wave affected North America, and a series of winter storms killed 29 people.

+Dubuque, Iowa had its coldest year on record in 2014.

 Droughts, heat waves, and wildfires

 In April, wildfires in Chile killed 15 people.

 A heat wave affected Sweden in July and culminated in the country's largest wildfire in 40 years, causing one death.

 Also in July, the Carlton Complex Fire became Washington's largest single wildfire.